microsoft/connected-fleet-refarch/docs/GettingStarted.md

 ```

 > [!WARNING]
-> The image will include the client certificates.
-This is not intented for production use.
+> The image includes the client certificates. **Don't use these certificates in a production environment.**

 Then use the following command to run locally.